turbot/steampipe-docs/docs/cloud/integrations/dbeaver.md

 ## Getting started

-[DBeaver](https://dbeaver.io/download/) Community is open source and free to use on the desktop, while the PRO version can be purchased.
+[DBeaver](https://dbeaver.io/download/) Community is open source and free to use on the desktop, while the pro version can be purchased.
 In this example we will create a Steampipe Cloud connection with DBeaver and query the AWS S3 buckets.

 To establish a new connection click on `New Database Connection`, select PostgreSQL and click `Next`.
 If prompted, Click `Download Drivers` to update the missing drivers required to interact with the database.
 Enter the Steampipe Cloud connection details and click `Test Connection` to verify.